Anatomy of Separation

 You are NOT responsible for changing the other person—their heart, their perspective, their choices.
 You can speak truth, model Christlikeness, and pray—but you cannot make someone change who doesn't want to.
 That's God's work, not yours.

-"I planted, Apollos watered, but God gave the increase" (1 Corinthians 3:6)
+"I planted, Apollos watered, but God the One made to grow."
+(1 Corinthians 3:6)2.
+Forcing Reconciliation

 You are NOT responsible to make reconciliation happen.
 You can pursue it, remain open to it, and remove obstacles from your side—but you cannot force another person to reconcile who doesn't want to.
 Reconciliation requires two willing participants; you're only one.